oriuminc/jenkins-inception/README.md

 ------------

   - Seems that any restart of the VM causes Jenkins to be unavailable from the host, even though it's still running.
+This is not an issue when deployed to an actual server.
   - Jenkins package repository having issues for the past few days (as of June 11, 2012), where it's pointing to a package whose checksums are off.
 Jenkins maintainer says should be resolved by Wed, June 13, 2012.
 Until this is fixed, can ssh in and run this prior to running
     chef-solo:

         ```
         curl -Lo http://mirrors.jenkins-ci.org/debian/jenkins_1.469_all.deb /tmp/jenkins.deb
         dpkg --install /tmp/jenkins.deb
         ```
   - Current timezone is hardcoded for `America/Toronto` in `/etc/timezone`.
+Perhaps better to set a JAVA_ARG in `/etc/default/jenkins`.
+  - With current setup, free-for-all signups are enabled.
+You'll want to signup your first admin user, and then lock it down:

+    Manage Jenkins > Configure System > Security Realm >
+    Jenkin's own user database > Allow users to sign up (UNCHECK)

 To Do
 -----